NextEcho/Phospherus/README.md

 ### Step 2

-Enter the project root directory.
+Go to the project root directory.

 ```shell
 cd Phospherus